To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 B. Public Disclosure of Fund Portfolio Holdings

-Each Fund, or its duly authorized Service Providers, shall publicly disclose the Fund’s Portfolio Holdings in accordance with applicable regulatory requirements, such as periodic portfolio holdings disclosure in Form N-CSR and Form N-Q filings made with the Securities and Exchange Commission.
+Each Fund, or its duly authorized Service Providers, shall publicly disclose the Fund’s Portfolio Holdings in accordance with applicable regulatory requirements, such as periodic portfolio holdings disclosure in Form N-CSR and Form N-PORT exhibit filings and, for money market funds, Form N-MFP, made with the Securities and Exchange Commission.

 (1) The Fund’s complete Portfolio Holdings (a) as of each calendar quarter-end, subject to a 15-day lag between the date of the Portfolio Holdings information and the date of website posting and (b) as of each other calendar month-end, subject to a one-month lag between the date of the Portfolio Holdings information and the date of website posting;